Red Light Therapy for Ligaments: A Guide to Healing and Recovery

 Can red light therapy repair cartilage?

-Yes, red light therapy can effectively repair cartilage by stimulating the production of collagen and promoting recovery at the cellular level.
+Yes, red light therapy can effectively aid in the repair of cartilage by stimulating the production of collagen and promoting recovery at the cellular level.

 References